221 – Testing the Genetics and Biological Markers of Fear in Dogs

 “This study is going to give us information nobody has,” Croney said.

-The $2 million grant will continue Croney’s work with commercial kennels and is designed to investigate how to best identify dogs which can be successfully rehomed as adult dogs.
+The $2 million grant will continue Croney’s work with commercial kennels and is designed to investigate how to best identify dogs that can be successfully rehomed as adult dogs.

 Part of the Canine Care Certified program is making sure the dogs are treated humanely after their breeding career is done, Croney noted.
 Her hope is that she will be able to look at which dogs are more or less likely to run into trouble when transitioning from kennel to home

 But all of the research is giving Croney invaluable information about how to measure fearfulness in dogs.
-The research is looking at both phenotypical manifestation of fear (spinning, pacing, freezing) and actual biological markers such as cortisol levels, immune system function and more.
+The research is looking at both phenotypical manifestations of fear (spinning, pacing, freezing) and actual biological markers such as cortisol levels, immune system function, and more.

 “This research benefits all breeders because it’s basic information we don’t have,” Croney said.
 “Scott & Fuller did great work on this in the ‘60s, but we’ve done little to follow up on it.”